 Going back to spandex after that... oh boy, did I ever get some freedom.
 In addition to skating dresses, I also started to work with drag queens, fitness athletes and professional wrestlers.
-While skating dresses are pretty crazy compared to bridalwear, it still doesnít hold a candle to ... multicolored hologram flames stretched across someoneís butt!
+While skating dresses are pretty wild compared to bridalwear, it didn't hold a candle to ... multicolored hologram flames stretched across someoneís butt!
 It was also exciting to see my outfits on such mainstream TV as WWE shows.
 That was definitely a first for me.

 I donít remember how I got started into doing synchronized swim costumes - I actually made those before I made any regular swimwear! - but it seemed like the perfect compromise between what I loved about skating costumes (designing around music / programs), and the wrestler costumes (just going crazy with color and design).

 Oh, it was fun.
-In the few short years I did it - before once again having to move on to something new! - I made hundreds of different competition suits.
+In the few short years I did it - before taking a break to write cookbooks - I made hundreds of different competition suits.
 I made them for recreational and competitive athletes locally... then nationally, then around the world.
 Iíve sewn for Olympic athletes, and the Canadian National team wore my outfits to the Pan Am Games one year.
 Very cool.
 Around that same time, I put out a line of recreational swimwear, and actually had a sales agent.
 I showed my line in the Toronto Fashion week market, hired models, and worked with big name photographers.
 Jeanne Beker showed up to a swimwear shoot I was having for my line... way out in the middle of nowhere.

 It was all very surreal for me, back then.
 Truth be told, it feels a little weird to look back at everything I did back then, now.

-As has been my pattern since I was a kid, I soon succumbed to a combination of boredom and burnout.
+As has been my pattern since I was a kid - and I've since found out that this is actually very common amoung my fellow autistic women! - I soon succumbed to a combination of boredom and burnout.
 Iíll basically take something up on a lark, be interested... play around with it a bit, get really good at it, and then...
-I guess it just all becomes routine.
-When it feels like Iíve been doing the same thing for just a bit too long, I have to just dump it all and move on to something more entertaining.
+I guess it just all becomes too routine.
+When it feels like Iíve been doing the same thing for just a bit too long, not feeling any challenge ...
+I have to move on to something more stimulating / entertaining.
 So, I did.

 I was 25.
 I was also so fried from all of the long hours trying to just keep up with orders, I wanted absolutely nothing to do with spandex ever again.
-I stopped taking orders, and I discontinued the sewing manuals that Iíd written along the way.
-I took up event floral design, and eventually cake design... and on to cookbooks.
+I stopped taking orders, and I discontinued the 3 sewing manuals that Iíd written along the way.
+I took up event floral design, then cake design... and eventually on to cookbooks.

 Now, Iíve come full circle.
 I felt like I had all of this knowledge sitting in the back of my head - and in forgotten folders on my computer - just gathering virtual dust and cobwebs.
-I decided that it was time to revisit them.
+I decided that it was time to revisit those sewing manuals.

 In 2012, I started releasing full color, photographic updated versions of my earlier spandex sewing manuals, as well as new titles.
 Those can be found on my Spandex Simplified website.
 Iím so happy to be able to teach others how to make all kinds of garments from spandex.
 Spandex Simplified: Synchro Swimwear is my first re-released* sewing manual, but was chronologically the fourth that I wrote.
 Originally written in 2004, all of the information provided is still current and applicable.